ramosrenzo/COVID-LLM/README.md

 # Assessing LLMs to Improve the Prediction of COVID-19 Status
 ## DNABERT, DNABERT-2, GROVER
+Note that DNABERT-2 will require a GPU to run.

 ### Setup Environment
 Create and activate a virtual python environment:
 ```python